 Definition

 Balance transfer cards are specialized credit cards that allow you to transfer existing debt from one or more credit cards onto a dedicated balance transfer card.
-This process can help you consolidate your debts into one place and potentially save money on interest payments.
+This process can help you consolidate your debts into one place and save money on interest payments.

 Benefits